TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-portalandnotebooks-portal-tsg/content-check-for-minimum-required-details-to-start-working-on-the-case-1.md

 6. Collection name
 7. What changes were made? (if applicable)
 8. Error message/StackTrace (if applicable)
-9. Session Id for when you observe the issue (see how to obtain below)
+9. Session Id for when you observe the issue (see how to obtain it below)
-10. HAR file (see how to obtain below)
+10. HAR file (see how to obtain it below)

 **Please try to obtain all the information from ASC Resource Explorer before reaching the customer.**